mlowasp/sproxy/README.md

 ## Proxy load balancing for various tools

-Some tools can't be used with proxychains, but you can use SPROXY instead.
+Some tools can't be used with proxychains, but sometimes you can use SPROXY instead.
 Here is an example using wpscan:

 ```
 wpscan -v --proxy socks5://127.0.0.1:1080 --proxy-auth username:password --url http://target.tld